INVENTORY MANAGEMENT AND TRACEABILITY FOR THE MEAT AND POULTRY INDUSTRY

 Barcoding and radio-frequency identification (RFID) technology support inventory management by making the picking process more efficient.
 Inventory should be organized with barcoded storage locations and item numbers, which can be especially helpful for distributors with multiple warehouse locations.
 Systems that provide available information across all locations allow distributors to fulfill orders more quickly.

 This provides the office with real-time visibility into accurate inventory levels.
 Inventory reports by location, warehouse, and movement within the facility allow the office to check inventory levels in real-time.
-Cycle counting, utilizing a FIFO system, and having controls such as QA locks are standard features that provide a processor with complete inventory control.
+Cycle counting, utilizing a FIFO system, and having controls such as QA locks are standard features that provide a processor with complete Fresh produce packaging.

 With an automated inventory management system, sales reps have the ability to create new and future orders based on accurate real-time information on consumable inventory.
 Sales reps can release the order down to the plant-floor to be picked and view progress on picking in real-time from a serialized inventory and location.
 The sales rep can then review the order, assign a truck to the order, and print off necessary paperwork such as a Bill of Lading, Manifest, Packing Slip, etc.